funkybob/django-nap/docs/datamapper/index.rst

 DataMapper functions
 ====================
-A DataMapper has several methods exposed for you to use.
-They actually do the work when converting between serialised (JSON) and live (Python) formats.
-Here are the available methods and their return types:
+A DataMapper supports several methods:

 _reduce will reduce the instance to its serialisable state, returning a dict representation of the DataMapper.